RenataKaras/webserv/README.md

             epoll_data_t  data;    /* User data variable */
             };
             ```
-            - `events` a bitmask for events, common ones:
+            - `events` a bitmask that indicates which events `target_fd` is being monitored for, common ones:
               - `EPOLLIN` the associated file is available for `read()` operations
               - `EPOLLOUT` the associated file is available for `write()` operations
               - `EPOLLET` sets edge-triggered behaviour